-- 2.1 We aim to provide an environment where your child feels safe, happy and valued and where they are supported and challenged to achieve their full potential.
-We cannot do this without your feedback so maintaining good communication between us is essential.
+In Exeter Learning Academy Trust (ELAT) schools we aim to provide an environment where your child feels safe, happy and valued and where they are supported and challenged to achieve their full potential.
+We cannot do this without your feedback, so maintaining good communication between us is essential.
 If you have any anxieties about what is happening in school, we need to know as quickly as possible.
-Our aim is to resolve any issues informally but if you feel that we are not responding effectively to your concerns there is a formal process set out in our Concerns and Complaints Policy. - 2.2 This procedure is for parents, carers and members of the public to use to let us know about concerns and complaints about any Academy or Local Governing Body within the Trust.
-It is expected that the concern or complaint will be directed to the school concerned.
-All concerns raised will be treated seriously and promptly, with courtesy and fairness.
-Usually, concerns can be dealt with informally and can be resolved satisfactorily through discussion.
-Occasionally, a concern cannot be resolved in this way and it may become a complaint. - 2.3 We deal with all complaints in compliance with guidance/regulation set out by the Department for Education, the Education Funding Agency (EFA) and the requirement of the Education (Independent School Standards) Regulations 2010 that a compliant procedure is in place for all the Academies and Schools within the Trust.
+Our aim is to resolve any issues informally but if you feel that we are not responding effectively to your concerns, there is a formal process that you can follow, set out in the Procedures section of this Policy.